-Student Learning Outcomes Criteria/Checklist 1 L. Critically examine the development of the individual as an 1.
+Student Learning Outcomes Cri Criteria/Checklist 1.
+Critically examine the development of the individual as an 1.
 Is an introductory course or broad in scope or survey in nature. integrated physiological, psychological, spiritual, and social being.

-2. Critically examine the interactions of the internal and external influences and effects in human development and behavior over the course of the human life span. .
-Critically examine their own individual behavior in relati topics such as social and natural environment, human so nutrition, health, spirituality, family, aging and death. • Examine and create ways, through the acquisition of a reavocation or artistic skill, that will enhance their own life understanding of their development as an integrated physiological, psychological, and social being. - Includes a study of how internal and external influences in human development and behavior within the context human life span.
+2. Critically examine the interactions of the internal and external 2.
+Critically examine their own individual behavior in relationship to influences and effects in human development and behavior over topics such as social and natural environment, human sexuality, the course of the human life span. nutrition, health, spirituality, family, aging and death.
+3. Examine and create ways, through the acquisition of a recreation, avocation or artistic skill, that will enhance their own life long understanding of their development as an integrated physiological, psychological, and social being.
+4. Includes a study of how internal and external influences interact in human development and behavior within the context of the human life span.
 Includes evidence of critical thinking.